Six Great Ways to Give Your Skin a Spring Clean

 Posted by Tracey Long on

-With the change of seasons comes a little more moisture in the air and a chance to refresh your skincare regime to take advantage of the more favourable conditions.
-Warmer weather also tends to cause skin to relax, giving it a more open-pored look, while superficial blood vessels tend to be more obvious so our skin can look redder and we sweat more profusely.
+With the change of seasons comes a little more moisture in the air and a chance to refresh your skincare regime.
+Warmer weather tends to cause skin to relax, giving it a more open-pored look, while superficial blood vessels tend to be more obvious so our skin can look redder and we naturally perspire more.

-A change of season is the perfect time to re-assess and optimise your skincare regime, so here are 6 ways to give your skin a spring clean:
+A change of season is the perfect time to re-assess and optimize your skincare regime, so here are 6 ways to give your skin a spring clean:

 A new season is a good time to review all of your make up and skincare products to check that they’re not past the sell by date.
-It’s also a great idea to replace any make-up brushes or sponges that you’ve had for a long time, as they can also harbour harmful bacteria.
+It is also a great idea to replace any make-up brushes or sponges that you’ve had for a long time, as they can also harbor harmful bacteria.

 Find out more about how to take care of your make up brushes so that you can keep them for longer in this helpful article at Bustle.